ohel/gaincms/README.md

 * Either **Apache** or **nginx**:
     * Apache 2.2.16 or newer with rewrite module.
-    * nginx 1.10 tested, probably works with earlier versions too.
+    * nginx 1.10 tested, probably works also with earlier versions.
 * **PHP** 4.3 or newer.
 * For statistics parsing (optional), Python 3 is required.